koola123/to-do-list/README.md

 # To-do-list App
 Task 1.9 Introduction to jQuery.
-A simple app to add and remove items from a (e.g., shoopping list) written in j.Query.
+A simple app to add and remove items from a list written in j.Query.

 #### To run the app, click this link: